CabarrusCo/Laserfiche-Workflow-Web-Services-API-Examples/Javascript-To-PHP-AJAX-POLL-WORKFLOW/README.md

 + This example assumes that you have to authenticate to IIS.
 It uses NTLM for this setup(Again, test server to test server).
 If your server is setup for anonymous auth, you may not NEED the NTLM auth part, or may have to tweak it depending on Auth Method
 + The credentials are stored in script. **THIS IS FOR EXAMPLE ONLY.
 DO NOT STORE credentials in the real life script.** Please store them somewhere server side encrypted.
 + This example is test server to test server, special tweaks may have to put in place for PHP cURL to work with HTTPS, depending on your server setup
++ This example ties up a Web Service until completion and **SHOULD NOT** be used on long running Workflows.
+For more advanced Workflows, consider using Javascript/AJAX to poll on an interval